bramton/degiro/README.md

 :warning: DeGiro could change their API at any moment, if something is not working, please open an issue.

 ## Security
 Your password is stored plain text in a JSON file.
 Take adequate measures !, e.g. `chmod` it to `600`.
+The API also won't work for users who have 2FA enabled.

 ## Example usage
 ```python